-The Development Services Department was mandated by City Council to conduct a Complete Neighborhood Plan every 2 years.
+The Development Services Department was mandated by City Council to conduct a Complete Neighborhood Plan every two years.
 Past plans include the Downtown Master Plan, Walker Park Neighborhood Plan and the Fayette Junction Neighborhood Plan.
 City Council voted to conduct a neighborhood plan along the Wedington Drive Corridor in the summer of 2012.
-Click here to see the plan.
+View the complete plan.

 This area of the City has seen significant development pressure in recent years with numerous commercial projects proposed and completed including; the Neighborhood Market, the Links Apartments, numerous restaurants and other commercial development.
 Large single family residential neighborhoods have been constructed in the last decade both north and south of the Wedington Drive Corridor.